migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 #### Windows

-If you are developing on Linux, your `libraries` and `dependencies` will need to be specified as `windows.debug.x86_64` and your libraries will be compiled into `.dll` files, so that these sections should look like this:
+If you are developing on Windows, your `libraries` and `dependencies` will need to be specified as `windows.debug.x86_64` and your libraries will be compiled into `.dll` files, so that these sections should look like this:

 ```
 [libraries]
-window.debug.x86_64 = "res://bin/SimpleRunnerDriver.dll"
+windows.debug.x86_64 = "res://bin/SimpleRunnerDriver.dll"

 [dependencies]
 windows.debug.x86_64 = {"res://bin/SwiftGodot.dll" : ""}